-Once they did light, they burned for approximately 12-15 minutes, which is half of the 30 minutes being claimed.
-The flame was not consistent in its intensity and we all agreed here that we’d feel uncomfortable having this lit inside.
+Once they did light, each burned for approximately 12-15 minutes, which is half of the 30 minutes being claimed.
+The flame was not consistent in its intensity and everyone here agreed that we’d feel uncomfortable having this lit inside.
 There was also a rather unpleasant smell emitting from the burning crayon.
 Finally, without something to hold the crayon in place, it was apt to fall over, spilling melted crayon wax.
 Below is a snapshot from our test:

 Response from Crayola

-Crayola LLC commented on a Youtube video attempting to demonstrate this claim.
+Crayola LLC commented on a YouTube video attempting to demonstrate this claim.

-At Crayola, we love creativity & are usually excited to hear of novel ways to use our products.
+“At Crayola, we love creativity & are usually excited to hear of novel ways to use our products.
 However, burning them is not quite what we had in mind.
 We value safety even more than creativity & strongly discourage the use of crayons this way.
 They are not designed or tested for this and could create risks different from ordinary candles.
 We would very much appreciate that you not associate the Crayola name w/ your suggested use.
-This use is something we certainly do not condone or endorse.
+This use is something we certainly do not condone or endorse.”

+Crayons are made from paraffin wax and will burn.
 While crayons do burn slowly, they have not been manufactured or tested for the purpose of replacing a traditional candle.
 They can also be messy and emit a foul smell.
 If you’re looking at an inexpensive light source in an emergency, you’re much better off stocking up on a few candles, which are safer and last much longer.

 Updated September 13, 2016